jabchotipong/Travelly/README.md

 ![travelly1](https://user-images.githubusercontent.com/89916459/146689955-256277e2-b523-482d-bfd6-f71818749bea.png)

 # About The Project
 Travelly is a travel agency website.
 This is my first project after I started learning about frontend development.
 It was only built by HTML and CSS that are basic fundamentals of frontend development.
-I built it to showcase my skills and improve my self-confident.
+I built it to showcase and imporve my skills.

-# What I Got From This Project
+# What Languages I Use For This Project
+* HTML
+* CSS
-* Style a plain HTML page with CSS
+  * Style all HTML elements
-* Practice flexbox
+  * Use flexbox to allow elements to align and distribute space within a container
-* Create a little animation by using CSS
+  * Create some little animations using X,Y transition
-* Responsive web design by using CSS for every device and screen size
+  * Responsive web design for different screens and devices using media query

 # Example